2012–13 Australian region cyclone season: Severe Tropical Cyclone Zane

 On 27 April, the TCWC Brisbane reported that a tropical low had formed 700 km east-southeast of Port Moresby, Papua New Guinea.
 Late on 29 April it was upgraded to Category 1 Tropical Cyclone Zane, as it headed towards the coast of Queensland.
 A cyclone watch was issued for the Queensland coast between Thursday Island and Cooktown by the Bureau of Meteorology as Zane began to intensify.
 On 30 April, the watch was upgraded to a warning for the whole of Cape York peninsula, as Zane rapidly intensified, reaching Category 2 on the Australian scale late on 30 April, while moving south-west toward the Queensland coast.
 Initially forecast to reach Category 3, Zane began to deteriorate as it moved north-west, and began to dissipate rapidly, dropping from Category 2 to a Tropical Low in less than 24 hours.
 Late on 2 May, the remnant low crossed the coast near Lockhart River, causing minimal rain of less than 25 mm in the Torres Strait.

 Zane was shown to have reached marginal Category 3 severe tropical cyclone status in the best track data post-analysis of the storm, with sustained winds of 120 km/h.

 Other systems

 During 29 December, Tropical Cyclone Freda briefly moved into the basin from the South Pacific basin, as a Category 2 tropical cyclone with winds of 100 km/h.

 Storm names

 During the season a total of 9 tropical cyclones received a name from BoM, either by TCWC Perth, Darwin, or Brisbane, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
 There has only been one list that the Bureau of Meteorology have assigned names to tropical cyclones since the 2008–09 season.
 Tropical cyclones named by the TCWC Jakarta and Port Moresby are rare, with the last named cyclones occurring during 2010 and 2007, respectively.

+Additionally, Freda entered the Australian region from the South Pacific Ocean region (east of 160°E) as a tropical cyclone.
+As the system crossed between basins intact, it retained the name assigned to it by Fiji Meteorological Service.

+Retirement

+The Bureau of Meteorology retired the names Oswald and Rusty, replacing them with Oran and Riordan respectively.